jojozhuang/web-server-java/README.md

 A web server for handling general HTTP requests, built with sockets in Java.

 # Function
-This web server is able to respond properly to HTTP requests from client(web browser) and it can handle requests simultaneously.
-Java sockets are used to to accept string-format requests and return string-format responses.
-So, this Http Sever is implemented at very low level.
-It processes stand HTTP requests and responses all by hand.
+This web server is able to handle HTTP requests from client(web browser) simultaneously.
+Java sockets are used to accept string-format requests, process them and return string-format responses.
+So, this web server processes standard HTTP requests and responses at socket level.

 <kbd><img src="/public/homepage.png"></kbd>